Research data

 Data Management Plan

-Data Management Plan (DMP) is a document that mainly outlines how research data will be collected, handled, preserved, and published during and after a certain research project.
-DMPs are usually submitted with grant proposals and updated with each interim and final report.
+Data Management Plan (DMP) is a document that outlines mainly how research data will be collected, handled, preserved, and published during and after a certain research project.
+DMPs are submitted usually with grant proposals and updated with each interim and final report.
 DMP should briefly define:

-- How the data will be generated and documented
+- How the data will be generated and documented.

-- Where and how it will be stored
+- Where and how it will be stored.

-- Who will have access to it
+- Who will have access to it.

-- How it will be preserved and shared/published
+- How it will be preserved and shared/published.

 FAIR Principles